telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### seek

-Proceeds the video to a certain time
+Proceeds the video to a certain time.

 #### Example